-It is extremely rare for a fibroid to undergo malignant or cancerous changes.
+It’s extremely rare for a fibroid to go through changes that transform it into a cancerous or a malignant tumor.
 In fact, one out of 350 women with fibroids will develop malignancy.
-There is no test that is 100% predictive in detecting rare fibroid related cancers.
-However, patients who have rapid growth of uterine fibroids, or fibroids that grow during menopause, should be evaluated immediately.
+There’s no test that’s 100% predictive in detecting rare fibroid-related cancers.
+However, people who have rapid growth of uterine fibroids, or fibroids that grow during menopause, should be evaluated immediately.

 What causes uterine fibroids?

 The causes of fibroids are not known.
 Most fibroids happen in women of reproductive age.
 They typically aren’t seen in young women who haven’t had their first period yet.